Jantho1990/MultiCurl/README.md

 cases of very large numbers of queries.

-`Currently, this is very much a work in progress and should not be used in any project.`
+`Currently, this is very much a work in progress and should not be used in any project.
+However, if you wish to test the current progress, feel free to run the test.php file.
+Usually this file should run.`